mathwhiz1212/daplie.com/posts/introducing-daplie.md

 Somehow I let that get past me.

-Now it seems like everything that I own is on someone else's computer - in "the cloud", some far off magical land where at the click of the button and [56 pages](https://www.businessinsider.com/apple-terms-and-conditions) of legal jargon that I didn't actually read later... something?
+Now it seems like everything that I own is on someone else's computer - in "the cloud", some far off magical wasteland where at the click of the button and [56 pages](https://www.businessinsider.com/apple-terms-and-conditions) of legal jargon that I didn't actually read later... something?